 La Tranca remains one of my favourite bars in the whole wide world, a scruffy and vibrant place which welcomes anyone who wants to drink vermouth or beer, eat good food and enjoy people-watching amid a crowd who all have the same laudable priorities.
 The music is Spanish, and the LPs behind the bar are a retro anorak’s dream.
-I can honestly say that this is a happy place at the epicentre of a happy place, and both my visits on this trip were superb fun.
+I can honestly say that this is a happy place at the epicentre of a happy place, and all my visits in 2021 and 2022 were superb fun.

 On a previous visit, we’d bumped into an Italian singer-songwriter who had a long and fascinating story of jet setting from one European city to the next, la dolce vita in action.
-A tad randomly, we all follow one another on Instagram now, so Zoë took a goofy selfie of the four of us and sent it to him.
+A tad randomly, we all follow one another on Instagram now, so when we returned to La Tranca in 2021 Zoë took a goofy selfie of the four of us and sent it to him.
 “That’s really sweet of you!” came the reply from elsewhere on the continent in next to no time.
 “Enjoy the journey in beautiful Málaga.
 I miss it.”
 It has that effect on you, you see.

 Calle Carreteria, 92

 2. Antigua Casa de Guardia